Ralph and Goldy Lewis Hall 230

 Energy and environmental economics, public policy, natural hazards and terrorism, regional science, applied general equilibrium modeling

-Professor Rose’s other research area is the economics of energy and climate change policy. .
-He has served as a member of an EPA Scientific Advisory Board Panel and as a coordinating team member for the federal interagency State of the Carbon Cycle Review.
-As a consultant to the United Nations, he played a major role in the development of the first proposal for a system of globally tradable emission allowances.
-More recently, he has advised government agencies in several U.S. states on the development of cap & trade programs and on the job impacts of climate action plans.
-He is currently helping governments in China and Mexico develop climate action planning capabilities.
+His other major research area is the economics of energy and climate change policy.
+As a consultant to the United Nations, he played a major role in the development of the first proposal for a system of globally tradable emission allowances, presented at the Rio Earth Summit.
+More recently, he has advised government agencies in several U.S. states and regions on the development of cap & trade programs and has advised several states and Baja Mexico on the employment impacts of climate action plans.
+Professor Rose has done pioneering research on the aggregate and distributional impacts of climate mitigation policy by advancing methodologies in both computable general equilibrium and macroeconometric modeling.
+He has also evaluated the economic impacts of twenty major energy technologies, including both fossil fuels and renewables.

-Rose has served as the American Economic Association Representative to the American Association for the Advancement of Science and as a member of the Board of Directors of the Center for National Policy Resilience Forum, the National Institute of Building Sciences Multi-Hazard Mitigation Council, and the American Association of Geographers Energy and Environment Specialty Group.
-He is the recipient of a Woodrow Wilson Fellowship, East-West Center Fellowship, American Planning Association’s Outstanding Program Planning Honor Award, Applied Technology Council Outstanding Achievement Award, and Regional Economic Models, Inc., George Treyz Award for Excellence in Economic Analysis.
+Professor Rose has served as the American Economic Association Representative to the American Association for the Advancement of Science, and as a member of the Board of Directors of the National Institute of Building Sciences Multi-Hazard Mitigation Council and of the Advisory Board of the Center for National Policy Resilience Forum.
+He was recently elected President of the International Society for Integrated Risk Management (IDRiM) and served for many years on its Board of Directors.
+He is the recipient of the IDRiM Distinguished Research Award, a Woodrow Wilson Fellowship, East-West Center Fellowship, American Planning Association Outstanding Program Planning Honor Award, Applied Technology Council Outstanding Achievement Award, Regional Economic Models Outstanding Economic Analysis Award, and DHS/CREATE Transition Product of the Year Award, and the Sir Richard Stone Best Paper Prize.
+He was recently elected a Fellow of the Regional Science Association.